Yunis-konda001/DSA-HW01---Sparse-Matrices/README.md

 ### Loading a Sparse Matrix

-To load a sparse matrix from a file, use the following method:
+To load a sparse matrix from a file